-Please contact us and be prepared to talk about the parties who will be involved, the injuries and damages, and the expected outcomes and expectations.
+Please contact us and be prepared to talk about the parties involved, the injuries and damages, and the expected outcomes and expectations.

 EMPLOYMENT RELATED CASES

-1. An employer can legally fire you for any reason or no reason at all unless there are protections under the law.
+1. An employer can legally fire you for any reason or no reason unless there are protections under the law.
 This is called "at-will" employment.
-If there is no employment contract or union, neither side must remain in the employment arrangement.
-In other words, your employment may come to an end at any moment.
+Neither side must remain in the employment arrangement if there is no employment contract or a union.
+In other words, your employment may end at any moment.
 An employer failing to follow its employment policies is not, on its face, discrimination.
 Many employees are fired for reasons that don't make sense and are subject to knee-jerk reactions.
-Employers get to pick winners and losers unless the reasoning was unlawful.
+Employers get to pick winners and losers unless the reasoning is unlawful.
 An example of an illegal termination is one based on discrimination (sex, gender, disability, pregnancy, military status, race, religion, etc.), retaliation, or whistleblowing.

 2. Lawsuits are based on establishing liability and damages.
-First, you need to prove your employer is liable for discriminatory conduct and then prove you lost something.
+First, you must prove your employer is liable for discriminatory conduct and then prove you lost something.
 In most employment cases, damages are primarily the loss of wages.
-For this reason, if you were fired today, it's hard to value your case because we don’t know how long you will be out of a job.
+For this reason, if you were fired today, it's hard to value your case because we don't know how long you will be out of a job.
 If you are out of work for a year, that could be a sizable lawsuit.
-If you get a new job within a month, your case would be very limited, and you may want to move on.
+If you get a new job within a month, your case will be minimal, and you may want to move on.
 Emotional damages are available, but they are usually connected to the loss of wages unless the emotional damages are very severe.

-3. Knowing what you want out of the case is very helpful for the attorney.
-It's not likely that you will get someone fired or get an apology letter.
-Money is the simplest award available in a lawsuit.
+3. Knowing what you want out of the case is very helpful for the Attorney.
+You will not likely get someone fired or get an apology letter.
+Money is the most straightforward award available in a lawsuit.
 You might be able to get some accountability and policy change, but courts are hesitant to tell businesses how to run themselves.